47 submissions

 “Indeed.
 You forced my hand again.”
 She nodded, barely containing an outburst of cruel laughter.
 “Also, you’re still trying to hide from me?
 Really?”

-Ceirys pushed her glasses and petted his head more than a bit forcefully, yet at the same time carefully enough to keep her razor-sharp claws away from his skin.
+Ceirys pushed up her glasses and petted his head more than a bit forcefully, yet at the same time carefully enough to keep her razor-sharp claws away from his skin.

 “You should learn to pack up more food then,” she replied, booping his nose.
 “Smooch for being quick?”
 She moved him to her cheek.

-There was no way in hell it was happening, yet she refused to acknowledge that.
+No way in hell it was happening, yet she refused to acknowledge that.
 He turned away and after a few seconds, her hand withdrew to the previous position.

 “That’s better…” She hummed with satisfaction, glancing at the destruction again, a bit more inquisitively this time. “…nine, ten, eleven… and this thing here,” she mumbled to herself.
 “That’s like twenty grand… Let’s say twenty-two.”